Chocolate Chip Pancakes

 Tips for Perfect Pancakes

-If these chocolate chip pancakes don’t turn out as expected, it can be hard to know exactly what goes wrong in some else’s kitchen.
-Here are a few tips to help you get the best result each time:
+If these homemade chocolate chip pancakes don’t turn out as expected, it can be hard to know exactly what goes wrong in someone else’s kitchen.

 • Test pancakes.
-Make 1 or 2 test pancakes and adjust.
+Make 1 or 2 test pancakes and adjust. the batter or temperature as needed.

 • Runny center.
 If the pancakes burn, but have a runny center, turn down the heat.